 Drag and Drop

 Another way to entice interactivity while incorporating web animation, is by using a drag and drop feature.
 Bernstein Display is one business that makes particularly creative use of this.
 On their website, users can drag and drop a variety of mannequin parts such as arms, legs, torso and heads to create wild, unexpected combinations.
-While on the surface it seems that this feature is just for play, Bernstein’s audience can interact deeply with an array of products while learning about the distinct types of customizations available.
+The powerful feature allows Bernstein’s audience to interact deeply with an array of products while learning about the distinct types of customizations available.

 Another example of drag and drop functionality can be found on our very own digital agency website under the Work section here.